Society & Work

 Job creation from technology over time

-Every major wave of automation has ultimately created more jobs than it destroyed, from the industrial revolution through computerisation, with WEF projecting 69 million new roles from technology adoption between 2023 and 2027.
+Every major wave of automation has ultimately created more jobs than it destroyed, from the industrial revolution through computerisation, with the WEF's latest outlook projecting 170 million new roles from technology adoption by 2030.

 | Year | Rate | Jobs/day | Context |